-One way to differentiate Corporate Social Responsibility (CSR) and Environmental Social Governance (ESG) is to think of CSR as qualitative and driven by considerations and commitments internal to a corporation, and ESG as quantitative and driven by external requirements (ie. international frameworks and standards).
+One way to differentiate Corporate Social Responsibility (CSR) and Environmental Social Governance (ESG) is to think of CSR as driven by considerations and commitments internal to a corporation, and ESG as driven by external requirements, such as international frameworks and standards.

-At first glance they can seem synonymous, but they are not the same thing.
-They each have specific meanings and different aspects of a company to consider when using them.
+At first glance they can seem synonymous, but they are not.
+They each have specific meanings and different aspects of a company to consider.

 Differentiating CSR and ESG

 CSR stands for Corporate Social Responsibility.

 - CSR is centered on the idea that businesses have a responsibility to benefit the society that they exist within—a broader view than the one that says businesses’ only responsibility is to produce economic profit.